 Challenges faced by Indian SMEs on ecommerce platforms

 SMEs in India have been generally operating in a traditional manner and have been dependent on domestic trading activities.
 They are generally located in rural areas or far flung old industrial estates.
 The basic infrastructural requirements such as roads, water or power are inadequate in proportion to SMEs’ needs.
 Also, market infrastructure, technological support, access to e-commerce and infrastructure in the form of R&D labs etc. are also inadequate.
 All this act as a hindrance for SMEs to compete globally.
 Hence, there is a need for upgradation of basic and supporting infrastructure and E-commerce platforms

 But, with growing rate of internet penetration, SMEs are also gradually changing their operations to avail the opportunities to trade through E-commerce.
 A large number of SMEs is now involved in online transactions.
 These SMEs look towards an enhanced customer base and increased profits by using E-commerce technology.
 SMEs believe that use of E-commerce will boost their business growth.

 The customers’ perspective is well known – convenience and cost are the key drivers of ecommerce adoption.
 The seller’s perspective, however, is quite different.
 Ecommerce companies have been fairly vocal about their positive impact on SMEs and their contribution towards their growth and expansion, including promotional campaigns highlighting the same.
-These are well placed, and ecommerce has indeed given most SMEs an additional channel for customer acquisition and sales.
+These are well placed, and ecommerce has indeed given most SMEs an additional channel for customer acquisition and sales and E-commerce platforms

 Key Benefits of E-commerce platform to SMEs